 A Social Security number is a taxpayer identification number issued by the Social Security Administration (SSA).
 A Social Security Number is intended to accurately record your earnings in the United States.

-Important note: All new students have to wait at least two weeks after their arrival in the United States to apply for a Social Security Number.
-You must check-in with OISS and OISS must register you in SEVIS before you can submit an application to the SSA.
+: All new students have to wait at least two weeks after their arrival in the United States to apply for a Social Security Number.
+You must check-in with OISS and OISS must register you in SEVIS before you can submit an application to the SSA

 - Search for, apply for, and obtain a job on campus.
 To find a job, visit portal.colgate.edu.
 Most on-campus jobs are posted on the portal.

-- Fill out the Social Security card application form SS-5 (For question 5, you should mark "Legal Alien Allowed To Work", and leave 9b and 10b blank unless your parents have Social Security Numbers.)
+- Fill out the SS-5 Social Security application form (For question 5, you should mark "Legal Alien Allowed To Work", and leave 9b and 10b blank unless your parents have Social Security Numbers.)